widgetti/solara/solara/website/pages/docs/content/20-understanding/40-routing.md

     ...
 ]
 ```

+In the case where you did not specify a `Page` component, label is used for the [Title](/api/title) component.

 If you need to store more data in the route, you are free to put whatever you want in the `data` attribute, see also [Route](/api/route).